JXing-Lab/nanopore-sv-evaluation/singularity/readme.md

 This is a singularity container that includes all the pipelines and the random forest classifier.
+The container can be accessed at https://github.com/JXing-Lab/nanopore-sv-evaluation/releases/tag/1.0

+The nanosv_bed is only required by the NanoSV caller.

 #### Usage:
 ```